umaichanuwu/AnimeLinks/README.md

     - [browse files](https://github.com/umaichanuwu/Genshin4.1TexturesFull/tree/79084578f742757df7728f6f5cc2d1b571b29194/Texture2D)

 # 4.0
-- currently not planned to be added, send a mail to `noreply.service.main.fr@gmail.com` to request something and i'll add it
+- currently not planned to be added, join the [discord](https://discord.gg/fzRdtVh) to request something and i'll add it

 # 3.8
-- currently not planned to be added, send a mail to `noreply.service.main.fr@gmail.com` to request something and i'll add it
+- currently not planned to be added, join the [discord](https://discord.gg/fzRdtVh) to request something and i'll add it

 # 3.7
 - textures (3.6 + 3.7 patch)